MithunVinayak26/AlphaZ/README.md

 ## AlphaZ
-Realtime chat app with websockets using Node.js, Express and Socket.io with a custom UI
+Realtime chat app using Node.js, Express and Socket.io with a custom UI

 ## Deployed Website